fengari-lua/fengari-interop/README.md

 ### `createproxy(x[, type])`

+*Note: Only available if your JS environment has the Proxy constructor*

 Creates a JavaScript [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object.
 The proxy supports calling (`apply`), indexing (`get` and `has`) and setting (`set` and `deleteProperty`).

 `type` is the desired result for `typeof proxy`; it may be `"function"` (the default) or `"object"`.